AnaVomvylas/the-wall-API/README.md

 Mock controller to test the JWT service

 * GET - api/sampleToken

-Returns a new JWT token with "fakeUsername" as username claim
+Returns a new JWT token with "fakeUsername" as username claim.

 #### UsersController

 * POST - users/authenticate

 Calls the Authenticate function of the [User Service](#userservice).
 Returns user credentials and JWT token if successful.